18 Adjectives that Describe Jobs

 Well-paid/badly-paid

-Peter used to work a badly-paid job in a restaurant until he invented an Internet app and made a fortune.
+• Peter used to have a badly-paid job in a restaurant until he invented an Internet app and made a fortune.

 A temporary job is time-limited.
 It can last from one day to several years.
 On the other hand, a permanent job is not timely limited; it is also called a steady job.

-Ex: After many temporary jobs, Zoe finally got a permanent position in the local travel agency.
+• After holding many temporary jobs, Zoe finally secured a permanent position at the local travel agency.

 Full-time/part-time

-A full-time worker in the UK usually works for 35 hours a week, while a part-time worker works fewer hours than a full-time worker.
-Part-time worker, for example, can work 4-6 hours a day or at weekends only.
+In the UK, a full-time worker usually works 35 hours a week, while a part-time worker works fewer hours than a full-time worker.
+A part-time worker, for example, can work 4-6 hours a day or only at weekends.

-Ex: Thomas works full-time for the local newspaper, but he also has a weekend part-time job in a restaurant because he wants to save money for a new car.
+• Thomas works full-time for the local newspaper, but he also has a part-time job in a restaurant on weekends, as he wants to save money for a new car.

 Stressful

-A stressful job includes lots of stress, meaning long hours at work, short deadlines, etc.
+A stressful job involves a high level of stress, characterised by long hours at work, tight deadlines, and other demanding conditions.

 It can also include danger and risk.